ccbogel/QualCoder/README.md

 Seriously consider using a virtual environment (commands in point 5 below).
 Not using a virtual environment may affect other python software you may have installed.

+1. Download and install the Python programming language.
+The minimum version for QualCoder is 3.7.
+I recommend 3.10 for now.
+[Python3](https://www.python.org/downloads/).
+Download the file (at the bottom of the web site) "Windows installer (64-bit)"

+IMPORTANT: in the first window of the installation mark the option "Add Python to PATH"

-1. Download the QualCoder software from: https://github.com/ccbogel/QualCoder from the Green Code button.
+2. Download the QualCoder software from: https://github.com/ccbogel/QualCoder from the Green Code button.
 This is the newest, but not yet officially released code.
 Alternatively, choose the most recent release.
 Click the green button "Code", and then "Download ZIP".
 Then, unpack the file in a selected place (e.g. desktop).

-2. Download and install the Python programming language.
-The minimum version for QualCoder is 3.7.
-[Python3](https://www.python.org/downloads/).
-Download the file (at the bottom of the web site) "Windows installer (64-bit)"
-IMPORTANT: in the first window of the installation mark the option "Add Python to PATH"

-3. Download and unzip the QualCoder folder.
 (Tip, remove the doubled up folder extraction QualCoder-master\QualCoder-master when asked where to extract.
 Just QualCoder-master).

-4. Use the Windows command prompt.
+3. Use the Windows command prompt.
 Type "cmd" in the Windows Start search engine, and click on the black software "cmd.exe" - the command console for Windows.
 In the console type or paste, using the right-click context menu (ctrl+v does not work)

 4. Move (using the `cd` command) into the QualCoder folder.
 You should be inside the QualCoder-master folder or if using a release (the Qualcoder-3.1 folder). e.g.